 Mechanistic role of aquatic plants in the delivery of urban ecosystem (dis)services

 Urban aquatic plants contribute both positively, through the enhancement of biodiversity, the phytoremediation of urban run-off, and the improvement of local aesthetics, as well as negatively, through their role as invasive species (e.g. New Zealand pigmy weed) or nuisance species (e.g. toxic algal blooms).
-The student can select from a variety of such services and disservices to apply an empirical approach to understand the mechanisms by which the plants influence the urban environment.
 Examples might include: